 - Completing the circle on food waste from South Melbourne Market – with nothing to landfill, benefits back to community and the earth.

 - South Melbourne Market and its owner the City of Port Phillip as leaders in waste diversion, sustainability and innovation.

 - Being part of a meaningful change and providing a Market for future generations.

 The Market has an onsite bottle crusher where 100% of the glass at the Market is crushed for recycling.
 80% of the crushed glass is recycled into glass bottles while 20% of the crushed glass is used in road base & as a paint additive.
 The size of the crushed glass enables it to be sorted by colour using an optical process.

-Each year the Market crushes approximately 15,000 kg of glass, with a reduction in CO2 emissions equivalent to 31,000 kms driven in a family car per year.
+Each year the market crushes approximately 30,000kg of glass, with a reduction in CO2 emissions equivalent to 60,000 kms driven in a family car per year.

-Approximately 10,800 litres of oil was collected from the Market in 2016-17.
+Approximately 18,050 litres of oil from market food stalls and restaurants was collected in 2018.
 The majority of this gets turned into biodiesel which fuels the vehicles owned by the company that collects the oil.

 All polystyrene boxes are compacted at the Market in our poly-compactor, and made into polystyrene bricks.
 This reduces the volume of polystyrene by 98%.
 The compressed bricks are collected and then melted and remoulded into different plastic products including CD cases, coat hangers, picture frames, toys, and office supplies such as pens, stapler bodies and rulers.

 They are also utilised to manufacture wood alternative products such as interior decorative mouldings.
 Hollow foam blocks are produced that are then stacked and filled with concrete to form building walls.
 These walls are more sound proof and provide greater thermal insulation, making cooling and heating more efficient.